 Assessment is not just a quick consultation, but instead a measured and thoughtful approach is taken over several hours.
 The child and family are assessed looking at not only social and educational factors but also the possibility of biological issues.
 Thus great time is taken over the consultation and also much information collated prior to the assessment.

-The Centre has always had a school liaison officer as it considers school liaison is an essential part of a child’s Centreal management plan.
 Information is requested from schools with parental consent, prior to any assessment via our teacher feedback form and previous school reports and other assessments where appropriate.
 Following assessment there is, subject to parental consent, ongoing liaison with schools.
 This is to support the school with appropriate educational strategies.

-Over the last 20 years.
+Over the last 30 years.

 From all over the country and overseas

-Approximately 250 new patients are assessed annually.
+Currently, approximately 60 new patients are assessed annually.

 Long-term management programme.

 Professionals supported by LANCuk oversee approximately 2000 patients.